Arrays are Not Constants. The keyword const is a little misleading. It does NOT define a constant array. It defines a constant reference to an array.

 JavaScript Array Const

-to declare an array means that the variable holding the array cannot be reassigned to a different array or a different value altogether.
+In JavaScript, you can create an array using the const keyword to declare a constant array.
+Using const to declare an array means that the variable holding the array cannot be reassigned to a different array or a different value altogether.
 However, it does not mean that the contents of the array cannot be modified.
-The individual elements of a const
+The individual elements of a const array can still be changed.

 Here’s an example of how you can declare a constant array in JavaScript: